sahilwingify/surefire-to-ctrf/README.md

 > Convert JUnit reports to CTRF reports

+This package is useful if there isn't a CTRF reporter available for your test framework.

 ⭐ **If you find this project useful, consider giving it a GitHub star** ⭐

 It means a lot to us and helps us grow this open source library.